About the award

 - contribution to a well-functioning food safety system.

-Achievements must have demonstrated a positive contribution to food safety in New Zealand.
+Achievements must demonstrate a positive contribution to food safety in New Zealand.

-An organisation, team, or individual could be nominated and self-nominations were also accepted.
+An organisation, team, or individual can be nominated, and self-nominations are also accepted.

 Previous award winners